dimajix/flowman/docs/spec/relation/jdbc.md

  a relation property can overwrite a connection property if it has the same name.

+## Automatic Migrations
+Flowman supports some automatic migrations, specifically with the migration strategies `ALTER`, `ALTER_REPLACE` and `REPLACE` (those can be set via the global config variable `flowman.default.relation.migrationStrategy`, see [configuration](../../config.md) for more details).

+The migration strategy `ALTER` supports the following alterations for JDBC relations:
+* Changing nullability
+* Adding new columns
+* Dropping columns
+* Changing the column type

+Note that although Flowman will try to apply these changes, not all SQL databases support all of these changes in all variations.
+Therefore it may well be the case, that the SQL database will fail performing these changes.
+If the migration strategy is set to `ALTER_REPLACE`, then Flowman will fall back to trying to replace the whole table altogether on *any* non-recoverable exception during migration.

 ## Remarks

 Note that Flowman will rely on schema inference in some important situations, like [mocking](mock.md) and generally